d3f34t3d/wordle/docs/design_systems.md

 ## JavaScript Components
 - **Word Selection**:
-  - Randomly selects a word from an array (`wordList`) at the start of the game or upon resetting.
+  - Randomly selects a word from a server-managed list stored in a database at the start of the game or upon resetting.

 - **Game Mechanics**:
   - Manages and validates guess submissions for correct format and length.